Quickstart: Connect to code on your local machine

 Click the + button, then select Uplink

-Next to Server Uplink, click Enable.
-This will create a secret key that you can use to connect external code to your application.
+Once enabled, Anvil generates a secret key.
+You will use this key to connect your external Python code to your application.
 Copy it to your clipboard:

 On your own computer, install the Uplink library (ensure you have Python installed).